Arcticfox: Gameplay

 The player must pilot the tank into enemy territory with the goal of knocking out the alien base.
 The player uses the tank's abilities to destroy the aliens' ships and equipment.
 The Arcticfox tank is equipped with a cannon, guided missiles, land mines, and is outfitted with radar, a GPS device, and fore and aft viewscreens.
 The player fights a variety of enemy units including planes, tanks, bunkers and communication towers.

 The vantage point for the game is the cockpit of the Arcticfox tank.
 The player can see out of the main viewscreen as well as the tank's sundry features such as the radar screen.
 The view also shows the character's hand on the joystick which moves in accordance with the tank's movements.
 Enemy targets are visible on the view screens and on radar.

+Publication history

+In 1983, Damon Slye of Dynamix created Stellar 7, a science fiction tank simulation game reminiscent of the video arcade game Battlezone.
+In 1986, Dynamix released a sequel, Arcticfox, for Atari ST, Commodore 64, ZX Spectrum, MSX, MS-DOS, and Apple II.

+A third game in the series,Nova 9: The Return of Gir Draxon, was released in 1991.